What is myopia?

 The World Society of Pediatric Ophthalmology and Strabismus has concluded that “Atropine 0.01% dose appears to offer an appropriate risk-benefit ratio, with no clinically significant visual side effects balanced against a reasonable and clinically significant 50% reduction in myopia progression.”

 Atropine has been used to dilate the pupil and treat lazy eye in children for many years and is not a new medication.
 Overall the safety of low dose atropine has been extremely good with no evidence to suggest that there are long-term side effects.
 Drop use may cause slightly dilated pupils and reduced accommodation (focus at near).
 Both revert to normal when treatment is completed.
 Some children may be poor responders to atropine.
 Some may be allergic.
 Younger children and those with greater myopic progression are more likely to require re-treatment.
+Specialized contact lenses may also be a treatment option, often for older children.
 Please discuss any concerns with the doctor.

 What’s your next step?

 If the doctor thinks your child would be a good candidate for treatment, a consult will be scheduled for measurements and education.
-At that appointment, a prescription for Atropine may be authorized.
-You will be placed in contact with a pharmacy to order and pay for the prescription, which will be shipped directly to your home.
-Another appointment will be scheduled with your child’s eye doctor at six months to measure the effectiveness.
-Treatment is typically for one year but may be extended annually depending on results.
+At that appointment, a prescription for contacts and/or Atropine may be authorized.
+For Atropine, you will be placed in contact with a pharmacy to order and pay for the prescription, which will be shipped directly to your home.
+Another appointment will be scheduled with the doctor at six months to measure the effectiveness.
+Treatment is typically for two years, but may be extended depending on results.